axperty/stardew-valley-saves-manager/README.md

 Your contributions to this project allows Stardew Valley Saves Manager to be improved to deliver a better experience for everyone.
 Feel free to submit your code suggestions or bug reports.

+### Requirements for Windows

+- This program was written in Java, to run it, you will need to download [OpenJDK.](https://corretto.aws/downloads/latest/amazon-corretto-21-x64-windows-jdk.msi)

 ### Requirements for Android

 The following steps are necessary to access the Stardew Valley saves folder on your device and interact with it: